Amir-H-Lotfi/QT-Subtitle-Fixer/README.md

 # QT-Subtitle-Fixer
-- A Simple Application build upon C++ QT Framework.
+- A Simple Application build upon C++ QT Framework.i focused on implementing Drag and Drop scenario in QT.For every visual Component we need to extends classes to access some features.

 ## Quick Start
 ### Prerequisites